 Since CUB opened its doors, the watchdog has saved Illinois consumers more than $20 billion by fighting proposed electricity, natural gas and telephone rate hikes.
 In fact, for every dollar CUB has raised during that time, it has yielded roughly $300 in savings—a dramatic return on investment that represents one more reason why the St. Louis Post-Dispatch praised CUB as the “gold standard” of consumer advocates.

-CUB’s outreach and consumer advocacy departments work one-on-one with Illinois consumers, handling thousands of customer complaints and staffing thousands of events across the state.
+CUB’s outreach and consumer advocacy departments work one-on-one with Illinois consumers, and have handled thousands of customer complaints and staffing thousands of events across the state.
 Consumers often reach out for help with alternative supplier rip-offs, utility billing issues and financial assistance.
-We’ve run statewide education campaigns on cable issues, water privatization and climate legislation.
+Over CUB’s history, the Consumer Advocacy Department has handled more than 200,000 inquiries and saved consumers more than $1.2 million.
+CUB’s outreach team runs statewide education campaigns on utility bills, cable issues, water privatization and affordable clean energy legislation.

-Our legal team typically juggles multiple rate cases each year, often beating back increases by millions of dollars.
+Our legal team juggles multiple rate cases each year, often beating back increases by millions of dollars.
 We secured over $1 billion in refunds for Ameren and ComEd customers after an anti-consumer power auction was abolished in 2007.
-In the Peoples/North Shore Gas rate cases in 2011 and 2012, CUB saved consumers more than $100 million.
+In 2022 alone, CUB’s legal team saved consumers $522.8 million by blocking utility rate hikes and securing refunds.

 In Springfield, CUB’s legislative team has worked for energy legislation that protects the environment and consumers’ wallets.
 In 1997, we helped secure $6 billion in rate cuts through the electric restructuring law, and a decade later CUB successfully pushed for legislation that created Illinois’ Renewable and Energy Efficiency portfolio standards.
 In recent years, we’ve helped pass landmark legislation, including the Future Energy Jobs Act (2016) and the 2021 Climate & Equitable Jobs Act (CEJA), making Illinois a national leader in consumer-friendly climate legislation.
-CEJA moves Illinois to 100 percent carbon-free power by 2045, expands energy efficiency programs and implements the toughest utility ethics standards in state history.
+Watch our CEJA video series on Youtube to learn more.

-CUB also blocks legislation that would spell bad news for consumers.
+CUB also blocks legislation that would be bad for consumers.
 Fending off the attempted ComEd/Illinois Power merger in 2003 saved consumers an estimated $2 billion.
 We saved consumers another $3 billion by blocking an Illinois Power rate deal in 1988.